Utah Hikes Story Page

 Back of the 40D

-Back of the 40D, showing large 3 inch display
+Back of the 40D, showing 3 inch display

 Canon Speedlite 580 EX external flash: